ARDEN FAIR CENTER

 The shopping center site was situated in an unincorporated section of Sacramento County known as Arden-Arcade.
 Access was provided by the Elvas Freeway / US 40 & 99E, which had opened to traffic in May 1955.
 The highway was designated as Interstate 80 in 1964 and redesignated as Business Route Interstate 80 in 1981.

 Meanwhile, the name of the prospective retail complex had been changed to ARDEN FAIR CENTER.
 The complex would be developed by the River City's Kassis Investment Company (a joint venture of brothers Frank, Edward, Lewis, Walter and John Kassis).
-ARDEN FAIR C ENTER would be designed by Sacramento's Dreyfuss & Blackford firm and Charles Luckman Associates, of Los Angeles.
+The open-air mall would be designed by Sacramento's Dreyfuss & Blackford firm and Charles Luckman Associates, of Los Angeles.

 A 2-level (38,400 square foot) S.H.
 Kress 5 & 10 commenced operation in December 1962.
 Other charter ARDEN FAIR CENTER stores included Thom McAn Shoes, The Carousel restaurant, Leed's Qualicraft Shoes, Roger's Jewelers and an F.W.
 Woolworth 5 & 10.

 Sears dedicated a 35,000 square foot addition in June 1963, with the enlarged store encompassing 191,700 square feet.
 By this time, a freestanding convenience center was being built east of Hale's.
 The building would encompass 110,000 leasable square feet and house fourteen tenant spaces.
-A (35,000 square foot) Stop-n-Shop supermarket was dedicated on December 7, 1964.
+A (35,000 square foot) Stop-n-Shop supermarket opened its doors on December 7, 1964.

 The (35,000 square foot) Food Circus "restaurant arcade" held its grand opening on March 24, 1965.
 It was a 16-bay, cafeteria-style collection of eateries and food stores, something akin to today's shopping mall food court.
 Vendors included Die Rheinlander, Carnation Ice Cream and La Plaza Mexican Kitchen.

 The mall site, originally within unincorporated Sacramento County, had been annexed into the capital city in July 1962.
-Commercial competitors in the vicinity of ARDEN FAIR included COUNTRY CLUB CENTRE (1952) {2 miles northeast, in Sacramento County}, COUNTRY CLUB PLAZA (1961) {2.3 miles northeast, in Sacramento County}, DOWNTOWN PLAZA (1971) and SUNRISE MALL (1972) {9.7 miles northeast, in Citrus Heights}.
+Commercial competitors included COUNTRY CLUB CENTRE (1952) {2 miles northeast, in Sacramento County}, COUNTRY CLUB PLAZA (1961) {2.3 miles northeast, in Sacramento County}, DOWNTOWN PLAZA (1971) and SUNRISE MALL (1972) {9.7 miles northeast, in Citrus Heights}.

-The building originally housing Hale's is the only ARDEN FAIR anchor box that has ever been rebranded.
-The original store, a division of Los Angeles-based Broadway-Hale Stores, had been merged with Weinstock's, another Sacramento-based chain, in 1949.
-In 1965, both department store chains began operating as Weinstock-Hale, with the latter being dropped from the official moniker on July 2, 1967.
-A freestanding Weinstock's Tire Center was completed in June 1969.
+The Hale's anchor was operated by a Sacramento-based division of Broadway-Hale Stores (of Los Angeles).
+Hale's merged with Weinstock's, another Sacramento-based chain, in 1949.
+In 1965, stores in both chains began operating under a Weinstock-Hale brand.
+Hale's was dropped from the name on July 2, 1967, with all stores now operating as Weinstock's.
+A freestanding Tire Center was completed -at ARDEN FAIR CENTER- in June 1969.

 A twin cinema was built on the north side of the complex.
 It was connected, via hallway, to the original 4-plex.
 The two movie houses would be operated as a single entity, known as the United Artists Arden Fair 6.
 This new cinema complex was dedicated on March 12, 1982.
 By this time, the shopping hub was officially promoted as simply ARDEN FAIR.